Serbian border troops on high alert after ethnic clashes inside Kosovo

 In Zvecan, the news website Kosovo-online.com showed clashes with police in front of the municipal building, while in Leposavic the main square was blocked with cars and trucks.

-Earlier, Serbs switched on loud sirens in the four communities, including in the main northern town of Mitrovica, police said, describing the sirens as a call to gather and a warning that security forces are in the area.

 Local elections were held in four Serb-dominated communes in northern Kosovo after Serb representatives left their posts last year.
-They had resigned in protest over the refusal by Kosovo authorities to allow the establishment of their association to coordinate work on education, health care, land planning and economic development at the local level.
+They had resigned in protest because Kosovo authorities' refused to allow an ethnic Serbian association to coordinate work on education, health care, land planning and economic development at the local level.

-A 2013 Pristina-Belgrade agreement on that plan to form the Serb association was later declared unconstitutional by Kosovo’s Constitutional Court, which ruled that it wasn’t inclusive of other ethnicities and could entail the use of executive powers to impose laws.
+A 2013 Pristina-Belgrade agreement on forming the Serb association was later declared unconstitutional by Kosovo’s Constitutional Court, which said the plan wasn’t inclusive of other ethnicities and could entail the use of executive powers to impose laws.

 The two sides have tentatively agreed to back a EU plan on how to proceed, but tensions still simmer.